 This is the sum of methods 3 and 4.
 As variations are correlated, we need even more safety stock than the previous method.

 An example of lead time and demand dependence is where there is global high demand, driving up supply delays.
 But you will rarely face such cases, that’s why I don’t recommend this method.

-Limits of the normal distribution for your safety stock:
+Limits of the normal distribution for your safety stock (or buffer stock):